nens/threedi-modeller-interface-installer/README.md

 This repository contains a Makefile (which should be run in the accompanying docker container) that does the following:

-- Download a specific complete QGIS installer
+- Downloads a specific complete QGIS installer
 - Uses NSIS to wrap this in a global installer that:
     - Silently installs QGIS (via its original installer) in a configurable directory (no QGIS shortcuts and links)
     - Copies preconfigured profile data (ini files) to the user's AppData for customization (including splash screen)
     - Sets registry keys for default (Python) plugin loading
-    - Adds N&S toolboxes (downloaded from plugins.lizard.net)
+    - Adds N&S toolboxes (downloaded from plugins.lizard.net) and external toolbbxes (downloaded from plugins.qgis.org)
     - Generate relevant start/desktop shortcuts

 Usage
 ------

-TODO: How to set versions of plugins
+The versions of the internal and external plugins are hardcoded in the Makefile.
+When creating a new installer, update these version to the required version.

 Check out the repo in a clean folder::